 Saint Pope John Paul II once wisely stated, “The future starts today, not tomorrow.”
 In order to ensure that countless generations of Firebirds receive an equally innovative Catholic, liberal arts education rooted in the Marianist tradition in the future, the administration of Kellenberg Memorial is taking bold steps today.

-Faith is a of the Kellenberg Memorial school community.
+Faith is a primary aspect of the Kellenberg Memorial school community.

 A Marianist Education